ballesterosbr/consensys_devprogram_project/README.md

 * Oraclize not available, you can see how it works with localhost testing.

-#### If you want to test this projecct on Rinkeby, feel free to get one of the following accounts:
+#### If you want to test this project on Rinkeby, feel free to get one of the following accounts:
 ```
 Account 1 priv_key - ccf3cbd39c8cb3c338743b4a8404c9a288853123e2bbfb5ba8b0750d4d9dfc64
 Account 2 priv_key - 6bc8426286e02bfc39524181be665fe91a44630358fe8b5ffec31fd3953db200